 You could make these easy homemade egg drop noodles separately and then add into your dish.
 Simply boil about 6 cups of salted water and make the noodles as per recipe.
 Scoop them up using a slotted spoon and add into a soup or another dish.
 These soft egg drop noodles will add texture, substance and a comfort feel to all sorts of soups as well as stews.

 If you are pressed for time and prefer not to make chicken soup from scratch you can simply dissolve chicken/vegetable stock cube in water (5-6 cups) and make a speedy stock (use recommended proportions of water to stock from the package).
-If you’ve got leftover chicken or simple cooked vegetables from last night’s dinner add these into the soup and turn it into another meal!
+Make the egg drop noodles as per Instructions.

 Top tips